sorendunn/Agentless-Lite/README.md

 python agentless_lite/repair.py \
         --base_path agentless_lite \
         --output_folder results \
-        --loc_file results/retrieval.jsonl \
+        --loc_file retrieval.jsonl \
         --temp 0 \
-        --model gpt-4o-mini \
+        --model o3-mini \
         --max_completion_tokens 78000 \
         --max_input_tokens 118000 \
         --backend openai \
-        --num_threads 8 \
+        --num_threads 16 \
         --max_retries 10 \
-        --max_files 5
+        --max_files 10
 ```

-This command will iteratively prompt the model until a valid patch is produced or the `--max_retries` is reached.
+This command will iteratively prompt the model (gradually increasing the temperature) until a valid patch is produced or the `--max_retries` is reached.
 It will produce `all_preds.jsonl` that contains the generated patch for each instance_id which you can then directly evaluate with your favorite SWE-bench evaluation method!

 ## 🐈 Localization